palantir/tslint/README.md

     * `"check-constructor"` enforces explicit visibility on constructors (can only be public)
 * `member-ordering` enforces member ordering.
 The first option should be an object with an `order` key.
    Values for `order` can be `fields-first`, `statics-first`, `instance-sandwich`, or a custom order.
-* `mergeable-namespace` disallows mergeable namespaces in the same file.
 * `new-parens` enforces parentheses when invoking a constructor via the new keyword.
 * `no-angle-bracket-type-assertion` disallows usages of `<>` type assertions in favor of using the `as` keyword.
 * `no-any` diallows usages of `any` as a type decoration.